 Protecting Your Rights After a Car Accident

-The Vancouver-based personal injury lawyers at Murphy Battista LLP provide comprehensive client service across the full range of needs arising in the aftermath of a motor vehicle accident.
-Contact Murphy Battista for a free consultation and learn how you can benefit from our experience negotiating settlements and litigating serious personal injury claims.
+The personal injury lawyers at Murphy Battista LLP provide comprehensive client service across the full range of needs arising in the aftermath of a motor vehicle accident.
+We help clients all over British Columbia and we have fully staffed offices in Vancouver, Surrey, Kelowna, and Vernon.
+Contact the office nearest you for a free consultation and learn how you can benefit from our experience negotiating settlements and litigating serious personal injury claims.
 Our focus on client service and our careful attention to detail in the proof of accident claims are two ways that we help clients get their lives back.

 ICBC Injury Claims Lawyers Serving British Columbia Residents and Visitors